 What are 'at risk' and 'not at risk' goods?

-Goods that can be shown to remain in Northern Ireland and the UK’s customs territory will not be subject to EU tariffs.
+Goods that can be shown to remain in NI and the UK’s customs territory will not be subject to EU tariffs.

-• Goods are deemed ‘at risk’ when there is a risk they will be moved out of the UK domestic market into the EU
+• Goods are deemed ‘at risk’ when there is a possibility that they will be moved out of the UK domestic market into the EU after their arrival in NI

-It is the importer’s responsibility to determine if goods moving into Northern Ireland are ‘at risk’ of moving to the EU.
+It is the importer’s responsibility to determine if goods moving into NI are ‘at risk’ of moving to the EU.

-For more support, read the GOV.UK guidance on declaring goods you bring into Northern Ireland ‘not at risk’ of moving to the EU.
+For more support, read the GOV.UK guidance on declaring goods you bring into NI ‘not at risk’ of moving to the EU.

 How to declare goods ‘not at risk’